-What Are Pointers?
+What are Pointers?

 A pointer is a variable whose value is the address of another variable, i.e., direct address of the memory location.
-Like any variable or constant, you must declare a pointer before you can use it to store any variable address.
+Like any variable or constant, you must declare a pointer before using it to store any variable address.
 The general form of a pointer variable declaration is: